Vassily-Petrousevitch/Vassily-Petrousevitch/README.md

 - 👋 Hi, I’m @Vassily-Petrousevitch.
-- 👀 I’m interested in learning to code, video games, and sports.
+- 👀 I’m interested in coding, video games, and sports.
 - 🌱 I’m currently learning computer engineering at UBC!
 - 📫 How to reach me: vasspetrousevitch@gmail.com